About the Australian Heritage Council

 Kate Clark has a senior policy role in the NSW Government.
 She was the Director of the Historic Houses Trust NSW (Sydney Living Museums) from 2008-2013.
 During this period this organisation had open twelve museums and sites to the public, as well as offering creative public programs, operating a venue hire business and caring for some of Australia’s most important historic buildings, sites and collections.
 Trained as an archaeologist, Ms Clark has considerable experience in heritage management, heritage economics, heritage policy and research across a broad spectrum of heritage activity.
 She has also managed her own international heritage consultancy.
 Ms Clark has over 20 years in heritage in the UK at a senior management level at the UK Heritage Lottery Fund, in policy and research, and English Heritage, in historic environment management.
 Ms Clark has published widely on a variety of heritage-related topics.
 She is also on the Grants Advisory Panel for the NSW Heritage Office.

-Professor Valentine is an Adjunct Associate Professor in Environmental Science at James Cook University.
+Professor Valentine recently retired as Associate Professor in Environmental Science at James Cook University.
 He was previously Head of the School of Earth and Environmental Sciences and has extensive experience of Australia's natural environment and heritage, conservation and natural resource management.
+He continues to serve as an Adjunct Associate Professor at James Cook University as well as in other roles in the conservation sector.

 Professor Valentine's published research includes environmental processes such as the effects of fire, interactions between tourism and wildlife, sustainability science, biogeography, ecology and conservation.
 His particular natural heritage passion includes landscapes, birds and butterflies.